christianvoigt/argdown/docs/guide/using-argdown-in-your-application.md

 # Using Argdown in your application

 So far, we have only extended Argdown through config files.
 If you want to use Argdown in your own application, it is also easy to do so.
-If you are writing a node application, you can use the `@argdown/node` package, that provides you with the pre-built `AsyncArgdownApplication` instance that is used in the VS Code extension and the commandline tool.
+If you are writing a node application, you can use the `@argdown/node` package which provides you with the pre-built `AsyncArgdownApplication` instance that is used in the VS Code extension and in the commandline tool.

 We will add our toy plugin from the [previous sections](/guide/writing-custom-plugins.html) to the argdown app and run it.
 We are adding the same process we have defined previously in a config file to the argdown application itself.